A new approach to Corporate Training for Managers

 For corporate training, I guide small groups (6 to 8 participants) through one of my strategic management courses over the course of 6 to 8 weeks.
 Each participant gets full access to the self-directed course, which I explained in my previous article.
 But unlike self-directed where they progress at their own pace, I guide participants through the material based on a pre-set schedule.
 This ensures that all participants are at the same stage when it comes to group discussion.

 One of the most important roles for me as a facilitator is to help the team members to get to know each other and develop a level of comfort before engaging in group discussions.
 I have designed specific topics of discussion, and will encourage participation.
 But my goal is really to get the participants working with and learning from each other.
 This is where the deep learning and team building comes in.

 How do participants interact in an online environment?

 As a facilitator, I actively engage participants to get to know each other and feel comfortable in discussions.
 Online facilitation is a very specialized skill which I have been trained in and doing for the past 3 years.
 One of my favourite tools is Slack – which allows for asynchronous, text based discussions.
 This removes any barriers of schedules, as participants can add their comments to the discussion at any time.
 Some of my discussions will start out with relationship development, such as “share something about yourself”, and work up to more challenging conversations where participants will have different opinions.

-Get started with Blended Learning for Corporate Training
+Get started with Corporate Training for Managers

+The Strategic Manager Learning System provides a highly effective platform for developing management skills.
+And an experienced facilitator keeps your employees on track and supports the team building aspect.
 Visit our website to learn more about our strategic management courses and facilitated (blended) learning approach for team learning.
 And contact us to discuss your specific needs.
 We can then design an approach that works best for your manager training and team building needs.